-The management of the Company believes that adoption of these amendments will not have any significant impact on the Company's financial statements except the following standard which involves changes to key principles, summarised below.
+The adoption of these financial reporting standards does not have any significant impact on the Company's financial statements except for the following standard, which involves changes to key principles, as summarised below.

 TAS 16, Property, Plant and Equipment

 The amendment prohibits entities from deducting from cost of an item of property, plant and equipment, any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognises the proceeds from selling such items, and the costs of producing those items, in profit or loss.